porres/pd-else/README.md

 ELSE provides a cohesive system for computer music, it also serves as a basis for an Live Electronics Tutorial by the same author, yours truly, Alexandre Torres Porres.
 This tutorial is also found as part of the download of the ELSE library.
 This library's repository resides at <https://github.com/porres/pd-else/>.

+​Note that the downloads of ELSE also contain a "Live Eletronics Tutorial" as part of the package (as mentioned above).
+Look for the 'Live-Electronics-Tutorial' folder inside it and also check its README on how to install it.

-​	Note that you can also download Camomile with support for ELSE externals, see https://github.com/emviveros/Camomile-ELSE/releases/
+​Note that you can also download Camomile with support for ELSE externals, see https://github.com/emviveros/Camomile-ELSE/releases/

-​	This project is still in a beta phase, where  changes may occur and backwards compatibility is not guaranteed until a final release is available.
+​This project is still in an experimental phase (currently at a 'release candidate' phase), where  changes may occur and backwards compatibility is not guaranteed until a final and more stable release is available.